yuzhoumo/piazzabox/README.md

 # Piazzabox

 Piazzabox is an archiver for Piazza courses.
-Piazzabox archives posts and images from Piazza and generates a static site for viewing.
+Piazzabox saves posts and linked assets from Piazza and generates a static site for local viewing.

 Built with Python and Alpine.js + Tailwind.